THE PROBLEM

 Sex trafficking is defined as a traumatic form of human trafficking in which commercial sex is often induced by force, fraud, or coercion.
 Sex traffickers can control their victims by use of confinement, sexual or physical abuse, forced drug use, and even threats of violence or harm.
 The law does not require force, fraud, or coercion to be present if the person committing commercial sex acts is a minor under 18 years old.

-Labor trafficking is defined as the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services through the use or force, fraud, or coercion for the purpose of subjection to involuntary servitude, debt bondage, or slavery.
+Labor trafficking is defined as the recruitment, harboring, transporting, providing, or obtaining a person for labor or services through the use or force, fraud, or coercion for the purpose of subjection to involuntary servitude, debt bondage, or slavery.

 What does a victim of human trafficking look like?